Speaker | Time | Text |

 He went on TV and he said there's no reason whatsoever why the rebels should not return to their communities. | ||

-However, he said that the federal government will in the next few days begin programs that will help the poor southern state of Chiapas. | ||
+However, he said that the federal government will in the next few days begin programs that will help the poor southern state of Chief. | ||

-Rebels are upset over Mexico's participation in the North American Free Trade Agreement. | ||
+The rebels are upset over participation in North American free trade agreements. | ||

-They say duty-free trade will hurt both foreign and country crops. | ||
+They say free trade will put corn and puppy profits. | ||

-Forbes Magazine says Arizona, Nevada, North Carolina, Utah, and Texas, also Oregon, are the states that show the best prospects for job growth in the future. | ||
+Forbes magazine says Arizona, Nevada, North Carolina, Utah, and Texas, also Oregon, are the states that show the best prospects for job growth in the future. | ||

 I'm Sean Anderson, AP Network News. | ||